-27.1 Occasional Use Notices permit licensed betting operators (with appropriate permission from the Gambling Commission) to use tracks for short periods for conducting betting, where the event upon which the betting is to take place is of a temporary, infrequent nature.
+- 27.1 Occasional Use Notices permit licensed betting operators (with appropriate permission from the Gambling Commission) to use tracks for short periods for conducting betting, where the event upon which the betting is to take place is of a temporary, infrequent nature. - 27.2 The licensing authority will consider these notices ensuring that the statutory limit of 8 days in a calendar year is not exceeded.

-27.2 The licensing authority has very little discretion as regards these notices aside from ensuring that the statutory limit of 8 days in a calendar year is not exceeded.
-This licensing authority will consider the definition of a 'track' and whether the applicant is permitted to avail him/herself of the notice.
+This licensing authority will also consider the definition of a 'track' and whether the applicant is permitted to avail him/herself of the notice.